KeplerGO/kadenza/README.md

 ### Citation

 `kadenza` was created by Geert Barentsen for NASA's Kepler/K2 Guest Observer Office.
-If this tool aided your research, please cite it using the [DOI identifier](http://dx.doi.org/10.5281/zenodo.45051) or the following BibTeX entry:
+If this tool aided your research, please consider offering co-authorship to the Kepler/K2 team, or at the very least, cite this tool using the [DOI identifier](http://dx.doi.org/10.5281/zenodo.45051) or the following BibTeX entry:
 ```
 @misc{geert_barentsen_2016_45051,
   author       = {Geert Barentsen},